deusart/gw2tp/documentation/entities/items.md

 **level** (number) – The required level.
 **vendor_value** (number) – The value in coins when selling to a vendor.
 (Can be non-zero even when the item has the NoSell flag.)
 **default_skin** (number, optional) – The default skin id.
 **flags** (array of strings) – Flags applying to the item.
+Possible values:
 ```
-    Values:
 AccountBindOnUse – Account bound on use
 AccountBound – Account bound on acquire
 Attuned - If the item is Attuned
 BulkConsume - If the item can be bulk consumed
 DeleteWarning - If the item will prompt the player with a warning when deleting
 HideSuffix – Hide the suffix of the upgrade component
 Infused - If the item is infused
 MonsterOnly
 NoMysticForge – Not usable in the Mystic Forge
 NoSalvage – Not salvageable
 NoSell – Not sellable
 NotUpgradeable – Not upgradeable
 NoUnderwater – Not available underwater
 SoulbindOnAcquire – Soulbound on acquire
 SoulBindOnUse – Soulbound on use
 Tonic - If the item is a tonic
 Unique – Unique
 ```
 **game_types** (array of strings) – The game types in which the item is usable.
 At least one game type is specified.
 **restrictions** (array of strings) – Restrictions applied to the item.